SwiftERM Hyper-personalisation for ecommerce email marketing

 • Ongoing and constant business and technology disruption is putting increased pressure on all business and technology leaders to demonstrate the value of their initiatives.

 • Most D&A leaders struggle to articulate the value they are creating for the organisation in business terms.
 A belief case (as opposed to a business case) is no longer enough.
-Only 35% of respondents were effectively meeting an objective of showing demonstrable and verifiable value to data and analytics stakeholders.
+Only 35% of respondents were effectively meeting the objective of showing demonstrable and verifiable value to data and analytics stakeholders.

 • Focusing solely on ROI to guide investment decisions leads to overweighting tactical versus disruptive benefits and misallocation of resources.